Interview with THR3EFOLD founder, Jessica Kelly

 Ok, and the last question is, what is your all-time favorite 90's jam?

 Jessica: "Don't Speak"- No Doubt.
-That whole album would be like one for a desert island.
+That whole album would be one I could be stranded with on a desert island with.

 Interested in being being featured on "The Philanthropist"?
 Please email inquiries to Natassja@halfunited.com